 6. Create a constructive support group to foster your growth as a writer

 No one starts out as a master storyteller.
 It takes time to develop your craft.
 Malcolm Gladwell’s 10,000 hours till mastery applies here.
 Realize it takes a long time.
-See the big picture and then find coaches or teachers or consultants or a writing group or like-minded individuals (Who are not your loved ones or family), to be your readers and give you the feedback you need to grow.
+See the big picture and then find coaches or teachers or consultants or a writing group or like-minded individuals (Who are not your loved ones or family), to be your beta readers and give you the feedback you need to grow.